 With 4 different possible planes, which one is correct?
 If you are getting confused, don’t worry so is the car.
 Things just need to be “close enough” for it to be happy.
-As a human you will see 4 sensors, one on each corner.
 How can we simplify 4 sensors into 3 points?
 Internally the rear sensors are averaged and treats their outputs as one. (generally speaking)

 This variation in ride height or roll, heave or tilt plays a part in the geometry of the suspension.
 For the rear, more travel will result in more camber.
 Specifically if a car is tilted, one side is lower than the other and you end up with differing values on each corner.
 The stock suspension components are very repeatable and “not adjustable” as you have heard time and time again.
 Most of the variation comes down to the tolerances on the vehicle height, not actually from differences in the components.
 These height variations are driving the differences in cambers.